OmarCloud20/CDKTF-Tutorial/README.md

 ## Conclusion

 In this tutorial, we have learned how to properly install and configure CDKTF, how to migrate from a local backend to an S3 remote backend.
-We have also learned how to deploy a lambda function with a function url using CDKTF; in addition, to learning how to read and utilize the CDKTF documentation from the Construct Hub.
+We have also learned how to deploy a lambda function with a function url using CDKTF.
+We have also briefly learned how to read and utilize the CDKTF documentations from the Construct Hub.

+The most important thing to remember is that CDKTF is still in its early stages.
+There are many features that are not yet available.
+However, I am confident that CDKTF will be a great tool for managing Terraform stacks in the future.

-Congratulations on completing this tutorial, overcoming these challenges and achieving many learning milestones.
-I hope you enjoyed this tutorial, and it added value to your learning journey.
+Congratulations on completing this tutorial and overcoming several challenges.
+You have achieved many learning milestones.
+I hope this tutorial added value to your learning journey.
 Thank you for reading!

+Omar A Omar
+Site Reliability Engineer
+AWS Community Builder

+AWS Certified Solutions Architect - Associate
+AWS Certified Developer - Associate
+AWS Certified SysOps Administrator - Associate HashiCorp Certified Terraform Associate